Taiwanese nationalism: Taiwanization

 Taiwanization is a conceptual term used in Taiwan to emphasize the importance of a Taiwanese culture, society, economy, nationality, and identity rather than to regard Taiwan as solely an appendage of China.
 In the domestic dispute over the role of Taiwanization, Chinese nationalists in Taiwan argue that Taiwanese culture should only be emphasized in the larger context of Chinese culture, while Taiwanese nationalists argue that Chinese culture is only one part of Taiwanese culture.
+Supporters of Taiwanization often view it as a way to better reflect the island’s diverse historical experiences and culture.
+Critics worry that emphasizing a separate Taiwanese identity may deepen division between the mainland Chinese population and Taiwan.
+As the divide between the People's Republic of China and the Republic of China continues so will Taiwanization as a force against reunification.